-The bill would require, beginning in the 2022-2023 school year, students enrolled in an accredited public, private, or parochial high school to pass a civics test, or series of tests, as part of the Kansas required courses of instruction for graduation.
-The bill would require, beginning in the 2021-2022 school year, students to be provided such civics test, or series of tests, but such students would not be required to pass such tests as a requirement for graduation.
+The bill would require a student enrolled in an accredited public, private, or parochial high school to pass a civics test, or series of tests, as part of the Kansas required courses of instruction for graduation.
 The bill would require the civics test, or series of tests, be composed of a total of 60 questions selected from the naturalization test administered by the U.S. Citizenship and Immigration Services.
-The bill would allow teachers to use 20 multiple-choice questions provided on the U.S. Citizenship and Immigration Services website in the civics test or series of tests.
+The bill would allow teachers to use 20 multiple choice questions provided online by the U.S. Citizenship and Immigration Services website in the civics test or series of tests.

 The bill would require each accredited high school to submit to the State Board of Education (State Board) an annual report that provides aggregate student achievement data for the civics test or series of tests.
-The bill would require the State Board to compile and present such reports to the Legislature on or before January 31 of each year.
+The bill would require the State Board to compile and present such reports for the Legislature on or before January 31 of each year.